 Browse our workshops below.
-Most workshops last approximately an hour or can be combined to create a longer science session.
+Any session can be adjusted to suit your requirements, depending on how many children we’ll work with in one group and how many groups there are, for example sessions can be combined to create a longer science session or tweaked to produce a shorter session.
 We can also create a bespoke workshop or work with you to help you deliver your ideas.Book Your Space

 A 2-3 hour workshop (depending on the number of children) which includes the following: activities: fingerprinting; blood grouping; chemical tests; teeth impressions and hair/fibre analysis.
 A crime has been committed, can you identify the culprit from the suspects?

 Become a haematologist and carry out one of the most common lab tests performed in Pathology.
 Using simulated blood, pupils identify the correct ABO Rh blood type of the samples using the simple agglutination procedure.